Submitting a complaint about a doctor, hospital or other healthcare service

 You can also apply for compensation from NPE if you have suffered an injury as a result of the side effects of a medicine.
 Read more about compensation for injuries caused by medicines at NPE.

 If your application for compensation is rejected, you can appeal against the decision to NPE.
 The deadline for receipt of appeals is three weeks.
-Fill in the appeal form by NPE and send it to NPE by post.
-If NPE does not see any reason why it should amend the decision, it will forward your appeal to the Patient Injury Compensation Board (Pasientklagenemnda) at Helseklage.
+If NPE does not see any reason why it should amend the decision, it will forward your appeal to the Patient Injury Compensation Board (Pasientklagenemnda) at National Office for Health Service Appeals (Helseklage).

 Did not receive any help or treatment